JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/configure-sso-integration.md

 - **SP-initiated SSO**

   Service Provider-Initiated (SP-initiated) SSO means when the service provider (SP) initiates SAML authentication.
-SP-initiated SSO is triggered when you try to access a resource in J1 or sign in directly to a J1 account.
+SP-initiated SSO is triggered when you try to access a resource in J1.

 - **JIT (Just In Time) Provisioning**